sozraheem/thesis_2025/ERP_analysis_code/assignment_7/A7_experiment_log.md

 **Modification:** Use K-fold cross-validation instead of train_test_split to measure a classifier's AUC score on calibration data.

+**Notes:**  Cross-validation is more robust than a single train_test_split, especially with small datasets.
+For a single train_test_split, you get varying outcomes, depending on which interval you take from all trials (See Exp 9).
+Note that cross-validation does violate the chronological order of the data, but if you take big enough chunks and do not shuffle within these chunks, it should be acceptable.

 ---

 ### 📋 Exp 7: Compare AUC of LDA vs sLDA vs BTLDA using K-fold cross-validation instead of train_test_split **[calibration]**